k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 ### What Is a Translation?
 A Translation is a Fabric Studio object that transforms data from one set of valid values to another in order to enable the execution of various transformation rules.
 Translation objects can be used as decision tables in Fabric and can be defined either on a [Shared Objects](/articles/04_fabric_studio/12_shared_objects.md) level or on a [Logical Unit](/articles/03_logical_units/01_LU_overview.md) level or both.
 *	Translations defined on a Shared Objects level can be used in all objects in a project.
-*	When a Translation is used for a Web Service it must be defined on a Shared Objects level.
+*	When a Translation is used for a [Web Services](/articles/15_web_services/01_web_services_overview.md) it must be defined on a Shared Objects level.

 There are several options for populating data in a Translation in the Fabric Studio:
 *	Manual population via the Translation window.
 *	Retrieving the Translation’s data from a file.
 The data is loaded from the file only once.
 *	Retrieving the Translation’s data from a database to create a Dynamic Translation.
-The data is loaded from the database during each Synch process.
+The data is loaded from the database during each [Sync](/articles/01_fabric_overview/02_fabric_glossary.md#sync) process.

 [Click for more information about Data Population in Translations.](/articles/09_translations/03_data_population_in_a_translation.md#data-population-in-a-translation)